 Section Tips Challenges Enter any challenges you or your volunteers experienced in the reporting period and how they were addressed.
 Let your portfolio manager know if you need assistance.
 Describe any new challenges affecting your project during the reporting period.
 You might consider highlighting: Work Plans/Performance Measurement Challenges/Issues Station Development Volunteer Recruitment/volunteer hours Do not wait for the progress report if you need support from your portfolio manager.
 Partnership/ Collaboration Development Partnerships and community collaborations are a big part of your project.
 Share news about partnerships developed and how the partnership will result in better serving your beneficiaries, or otherwise reaching project goals.
 Describe efforts to develop partnerships or collaborations with volunteer stations.
 Include efforts to develop new stations as well as efforts to garner support (data collection, volunteer training, etc.) from existing stations.
 You might consider also highlighting things like: Partnerships with other AmeriCorps programs or national service members.
 Collaboration connected to National Days of Service or local service activities/events.
-Collaboration with local philanthropic organizations, business leaders, other non- profits.
+Collaboration with local philanthropic organizations, business leaders, other non-profits.
 Highlight roles, responsibilities and outcomes of partnership.
 Non-Federal Describe efforts to meet the non-federal share requirement for your project.
 Share Include both cash and in-kind resource development that occurred during Development this reporting period.
 If you have received notice of funding awards, please describe the dollar value, name of funder, and purpose of the funding.
 Submit the award letter as an attachment.

 Other Accomplishme nts Use this section to report on accomplishments other than those already reported in the Project Plan or previous narratives.
-Describe any significar project accomplishments other than your work plan progress that you wil report in this PPR.
+Describe any significant project accomplishments other than your work plan progress that you will report in this PPR.
 You might consider also highlighting things like: Impact data that is not reported in the performance measurement work plan.
 Policies, systems or status updates pertaining to AmeriCorps Seniors regulations: AmeriCorps Seniors RSVP Annual Safety Check Status AmeriCorps Seniors (FGP/SCP/RSVP) Accessibility Evaluation/Survey Results Update to AmeriCorps Seniors program policies or procedures (ex. mileage rates, leave policy, handbooks) Annual volunteer recognition activity Advisory Board/Community Assessments Events or activities in which public officials participate.
-Social media outreach Recruitment successes Share stories that are not reported in the project plan and other data.
-Impact Stories Brief stories that communicate to the public how your program or volunteers "get things done" in your community are best, particularly those that include impact or results.
-It is helpful if Impact Stories are built using the following template: • Suggested length for stories: 75-200 words • Volunteer's Name • Name of Sponsor, location (City/State) of project • Brief statement of accomplishment • Include statistics, numbers, etc. that demonstrate impact Portfolio Manager encourage project directors to submit impact stories directly to them between progress reports.
+Social media outreach Social media outreach Recruitment successes Brief stories that communicate to the public how your program or volunteers "get things done" in your community are best, particularly those that include impact or results.
+It is helpful if Impact Stories are built using the following template: Suggested length for stories: 75-200 words Volunteer's Name Name of Sponsor, location (City/State) of project Brief statement of accomplishment Include statistics, numbers, etc. that demonstrate impact Portfolio Manager encourage project directors to submit impact stories directly to them between progress reports.
 Portfolio Manager share your grantee stories on the monthly cluster report.
-The same stories can be included in this PPR report.
-List of Additional Documents submitted to AmeriCorps Documents cannot be attached in the electronic grants management system, so it is helpful if you include links to items or a list of items emailed to your portfolio manager in this section.
-Suggested additional documents could include: • Evidence of community input (advisory council agenda's, community meeting agenda, etc.) • Updated or adjusted project forms (timesheets, MOU, Volunteer Mileage Forms, etc.) Evidence of community input (advisory council agenda's, community meeting agenda, etc.)
+The same stories can be included in this DBP report.
+List of included in this PPR report.
+Additional Documents cannot be attached in the electronic grants management system, so it is helpful if you include links to items or a list of items emailed to your Documents portfolio manager in this section. submitted to Suggested additional documents could include: AmeriCorps Evidence of community input (advisory council agenda's, community meeting agenda, etc.) Updated or adjusted project forms (timesheets, MOU, Volunteer Mileage Forms, etc.) • PR

+o Local media

+News articles

+Feature in the agency or project newsletter

+Volunteer Recognition

+Thank You letters

-Local media News articles Feature in the agency or project newsletter Volunteer Recognition Thank You letters ognition speeches/comments from Public Officials Demonstration of pact del
+Recognition speeches/comments from Public Officials Demonstration of

+Impact